KwikFlixTV/schedts/README.md

 ### Reread configuration:

 You need to send SIGHUP signal to force the shedts to reread the json configuration.
-You may do from command-line: kill -1 pid
+You may do from command-line:<br>
+kill -1 pid<br>
-You can get a process pid with: ps -e | grep schedts
+You can get a process pid with:<br>
+ps -e | grep schedts<br>

 ### Example of json